sdfgeoff/wasm_minigames/src_book/content/in_the_air/rendering_models.md

 The render engine claims it is 40% busy, and we're using 3,428MiB/s of memory bandwidth.
 How close is this to capping out?
 Well, my laptop is DDR4, and it's ram is clocked at 2666Mt/s with a 64 bit bus.
 This gives it a theoretical rate of 170,624 Mbits/s or 21,328MiB/s.
 This suggests we are using ~16% of the processors memory bandwidth.
-I am suspicious by these calculations - take it with a large grain of salt.
+I am suspicious of these calculations - take it with a large grain of salt.